MegaMek/megamek.github.io/_posts/2021-03-05-New Stable Released v0.48.0.md

 This development cycle the focus has been on making MegaMekLab more robust and able to support almost all types of unit construction.
 We’ve have 200 bug fixes and 34 PR’s for additions.
 At the end of this cycle we are happy to say that we can and print the following:

-* 'Mechs.
+* 'Meks.
 (Normal, IM, Tripod, Super Heavy, LAMs, QuadVee) - Building and printing (except handheld weapons)
 * Combat Vehicles - Building and printing (including Naval units)
 * Battle Armor - Building and printing
 * Aerospace Fighters - Building and printing